SantanderMetGroup/wrfncxnj/README.md

 be installed from repositories in most linux distributions.

-The tool has been originally developed at the University of Cantabria by Markel García-Díez, Jesús Fernández and Lluís Fita.
+The tool has been originally developed at the University of Cantabria by Markel García-Díez, Jesús Fernández, Lluís Fita and Álvaro Lavin

 ### Installation